 Paul Ryan, the supply-sider who succeeded Boehner as House speaker, recently warned that “when voices in the conservative movement demand things that they know we can’t achieve with a Democrat in the White House, all that does is depress our base and in turn help Democrats stay in the White House.”

-Talk radio host Charlie Sykes has said the conservative media created the “monster” that is Trump and his fact-free politics by demonizing their mainstream counterparts.
+Talk radio host Charlie Sykes has said that the conservative media created the “monster” that is Trump and his fact-free politics by demonizing their mainstream counterparts.
 “A lot of it has been justifiable,” he argued.
 “There is real bias.
 But at a certain point you wake up and you realize you have destroyed the credibility of any credible outlet out there.”

 Bret Stephens, an editor of The Wall Street Journal, has gone further, accusing firebrands like Sean Hannity of making increasingly unreasonable demands of policymakers for their own financial gain.

-“Those who can make themselves rich by shouting and hearing echoes of themselves even as the GOP loses one presidential election after another” are the only ones who stand to benefit from Trump, Stephens said.
+“Those who can make themselves rich by shouting and hearing echoes of themselves even as the GOP loses one presidential election after another” are the only ones who stand to benefit from Trump, Stephens believes.

 Coulter, Drudge, Hannity, Ingraham and Limbaugh are all multimillionaires.